 Learning how to save money is an important part of becoming an adult.
 You should discuss saving money with your caseworker.
 Some of the support you might be able to receive when you leave foster care will be affected by how much money you save.
-Generally, your support will not be affected if you do not have assets (meaning cash and property-like a car) worth more than \$10,000, or more than \$2,000 if you are receiving Supplemental Security Income (or SSI).
+Generally, your support will not be affected if you do not have assets (meaning cash and property) worth more than \$10,000, or more than \$2,000 if you are receiving Supplemental Security Income (SSI).
+Usually, the value of a first car owned will not count as an asset but a 2nd car will.
+See "Savings" starting on page 39 for more details.

-Participation in the Preparation for Adult Living (PAL) Program agreement that spells out the conditions for you to remain in foster care.
+Participation in the Preparation for Adult Living (PAL) Program

 If you are 16 years or older, you may (and should) meet with a PAL representative who will help you prepare for life after foster care.
-For more information about the PAL program, see "Preparation for Adult Living (PAL) Program" starting on page 6.
+For more information about the PAL program, see "Preparation for Adult Living (PAL) Program" starting on page 15.